-Joe Lycett to ‘shred £10,000’ at midday following David Beckham ultimatum – live
+Joe Lycett ‘shreds £10,000’ following David Beckham ultimatum

-Joe Lycett - live: Comedian to ‘shred £10,000’ at midday following David Beckham ultimatum
+Joe Lycett: Comedian curtsies after ‘shredding £10,000’ over David Beckham World Cup ultimatum

-Comedian has said he’s in ‘a bit of a pickle’ after Beckham fails to acknowledge his challenge over 2022 World Cup deal
+Comedian wore a rainbow-striped jacket as he appeared to destroy the money

-Joe Lycett is preparing to “shred £10,000” following “radio silence” from David Beckham over his World Cup ultimatum.
+Joe Lycett has appeared to “shred £10,000” following “radio silence” from David Beckham over his World Cup ultimatum.

 Last Sunday (13 November), the comedian released a video on social media in which he directly addressed Beckham about his deal promoting the World Cup in Qatar.

-In the video, Lycett said that he would give £10,000 to charities that support gay people in football if Beckham pulls out of his reported £10 million deal over to the country’s stance on LGBT+ issues.
+In the video, Lycett said that he would give £10,000 to charities that support gay people in football if Beckham pulls out of his reported £10 million deal over the country’s stance on LGBT+ issues.

 If Beckham did not do so, Lycett said, he would shred the £10,000 (£1,000 for every £1m allegedly earned by the former England player) and live stream it this Sunday (20 November) at midday on the website BendersLikeBeckham.com.

-While the Birmingham-born comic has upped the ante over the last week, sharing an email he sent to Beckham’s publicist and a picture of the shredder he would be using, the footballer is yet to respond to or even acknowledge Lycett’s challenge.
+While the Birmingham-born comic upped the ante over the last week, sharing an email he sent to Beckham’s publicist and a picture of the shredder he would be using, the footballer did not respond to or even acknowledge Lycett’s challenge.

-While Lycett is known for his high profile stunts, from changing his name to Hugo Boss to pretending to be “very right wing”, this one has proven to be particularly divisive.
+While Lycett is known for his high profile stunts, from changing his name to Hugo Boss to pretending to be “very right wing”, this one proved to be particularly divisive.

-Many people have implored Lycett not to destroy the money as the country has just entered a recession and is in a cost-of-living crisis.
+Many people implored Lycett not to destroy the money as the country has just entered a recession and is in a cost-of-living crisis.

-However, some have argued back that Lycett’s ultimatum to Beckham is only an effective protest if he does actually shred the money.
+However, some argued back that Lycett’s ultimatum to Beckham was only an effective protest if he does actually shred the money.

+But despite doubts being cast, Lycett did appear to shred the money as he appeared on the livestream on Sunday.

-Should he be forced to go ahead, Lycett warned Beckham, “not just the money, but also your status as gay icon will be shredded”.
+Lycett had previously warned Beckham, “not just the money, but also your status as gay icon will be shredded”.

 “Also you’ll be forcing me to commit what might be a crime,” he said in his original video.
 “Although even then, I reckon I’ll get off more lightly than I would if I got caught whacking off a lad in Doha.”